redox-os/book/src/package-management.md

   When a program is built with static linking, its library references are resolved before execution.
 Thus, there's no need for processing on the dynamic linker.

-  This means programs open faster.
+  This means a statically linked program will open faster than its dynamically linked equivalent, provided both are loaded entirely from disk.

 - **Simpler Dependency Management**